Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

   <tr>
    <td>Graphical user interface
    </td>
    <td>Consistent design and layout across all pages.
+Fonts should be in Sans Serif font types, and formatted correctly.
    </td>
   </tr>
   <tr>